 4) Homeowners 65 years old or permanently and totally disabled may be eligible for the homestead exemption program.
 This program could reduce the taxes owed (the Homestead Exemption Program is funded by the State of Ohio).
-You must file for this exemption between the first Monday in January and the first Monday in June.
+You must file for this exemption on or before December 31st.

 5) If an agricultural property is eligible for enrollment in the Current Agricultural Use Value (CAUV) Program, its taxable value will be decreased according to the State’s valuation table.
 Properties are appraised based on production rates calculated by the State of Ohio, not on the land’s market value.

 To be eligible, properties must be devoted to commercial agricultural use.
 You must have crops, animals, and/or commercial timber on at least 10 acres, or 11 acres with home site.
 You may have someone else farm your property.
 If you have less than 10 acres, or 11 acres with a home site the properties must have the potential for producing an average yearly gross income, from agricultural production, of at least $2,500.
 The actual reduction in value is dependent upon the property’s soil type, region, slope and erosion factors.